 a UTORid to access Blackboard are available

-PDF Files - From time to time during the course, you go to specific sites on the Web or do some exploring for sites.
+PDF Files - From time to time during the course, you will go to specific sites on the Web or do exploring for sites.
 I may also post some files for you to look at and read.
 Some files may be in a format called PDF.
 If you are an Ontario teacher and have visited the Ministry of Education site for curriculum or other documents, you are likely familiar with this format.
 These files cannot be read by regular word processors and you need a PDF file reader.
 This program is called an Adobe Reader and is available free of charge in many places (including the Ministry site).
 If you do not have the Adobe reader and wish to get it, you can also go to Adobe Reader on the web and download it free of charge.

 Web 2.0 Resources

 We may be exploring Web 2.0 tools and social networking programs such as Facebook, Twitter and Instagram.

 Holistech2019 Pages in Quercus (NOTE) This is the first time the course has used Quercus so the following plans may change.

 Blog Page will be for posting your Blog assignment in week one.